-But most importantly, each of these small mistakes can mean major consequences for your business — and your patients.
+Most importantly, each of these small mistakes can have major consequences for your business and your patients.

-There’s no one-size-fits-all scheduling process that will take away all the stress and uncertainty that comes with running a practice.
-Instead, there’s a process you can use to re-engineer how you manage appointments to create a more streamlined, reliable, and predictable system that works better for everyone involved.
+No one-size-fits-all scheduling process will remove all the stress and uncertainty of running a practice.
+Instead, you can re-engineer how you manage appointments to create a streamlined, reliable, and predictable system that works for everyone.

 Deconstructing the scheduling process